onivalidator/staking-practice/README.md

 Each variable should have it's own state and time state was last changed correctly.

 We want to store (token_price), (delegated_token_amount and block_height) and time of last successful update for each variable.

+- We want to add a field below the staking box where users can enter a tracking code which will write to the memo field to be recorded on chain.
+This will track alongside their account.
+We should capture that field, their wallet address and then write this to a database and whether it's a delegation or re-delegation.
+We can even create an automated database that'll track their stake or restake start date, add it into a json and we can track super easily that way.